MeVisLab/examples/mevislab.github.io/content/tutorials/openinventor/openinventorobjects.md

 ![Grouping](/images/tutorials/openinventor/OI1_11.png "Grouping")

-In addition to the objects, a background can be added to the scene using the module `SoGBackground`.
+In addition to the objects, a background can be added to the scene using the module `SoBackground`.

 ![SoBackground](/images/tutorials/openinventor/OI1_12.png "SoBackground")